- Can You Get a Buy-to-Let Mortgage in Scotland?

 - 18% for basic rate taxpayers

-However, you only pay CGT on the profit that exceeds your annual tax-free allowance, known as the Annual Exempt Amount, which is £12,300 for the 2021/22 tax year.
-If your total taxable gains are under this amount, you won’t owe CGT.
+But, you only pay CGT on the profit that exceeds your annual tax-free allowance, known as the Annual Exempt Amount, which is £12,350 for individuals (£24,700 for couples) for the 2024/25 tax year.

 It’s essential to consider these tax implications when investing in buy-to-let properties in Scotland, as they can affect the profitability of your investment.